-- Any individual, candidate, political committee, referendum committee, (a) treasurer, person or media who violates the provisions of G.S.
-163-278.7, 163-278.8, 163-278.9, 163-278.10, 163-278.11, 163-278.12, 163-278.14, 163-278.16, 163-278.17, 163-278.18, 163-278.40A, 163-278.40B, 163-278.40C, 163-278.40D or 163-278.40E is guilty of a misdemeanor. - (b) Whenever the Board has knowledge of or has reason to believe there has been a violation of any section of this Article, it shall report that fact, together with accompanying details, to the following prosecuting authorities: - (1) In the case of a candidate for nomination or election to the State Senate or State House of Representatives: report to the district attorney of the prosecutorial district in which the candidate for nomination or election resides: - (2) In the case of a candidate for nomination or election to the office of Governor, Lieutenant Governor, Secretary of State, State Auditor, State Treasurer, State Superintendent of Public Instruction, State Attorney General, State Commissioner of Agriculture, State Commissioner of Labor, State Commissioner of Insurance, and all other State elective offices, Justice of the Supreme Court, Judge of the Court of Appeals, judge of a superior court, judge of a district court, and district attorney of the superior court: report to the district attorney of the prosecutorial district in which Wake County is located; - In the case of an individual other than a candidate, including, without (3) limitation, violations by members of political committees, referendum committees or treasurers: report to the district attorney of the prosecutorial district in which the individual resides; and - In the case of a person or any group of individuals: report to the (4) district attorney or district attorneys of the prosecutorial district or districts in which any of the officers, directors, agents, employees or members of the person or group reside. - Upon receipt of such a report from the Board, the appropriate district attorney (c) shall prosecute the individual or persons alleged to have violated a section or sections of this Article." - Sec.
-16. G.S.
-120-123 is amended by adding a new subdivision to read: - "(60) The State Board of Education, as established in G.S.
-115C-10." - Sec.
+- (a) Any individual, candidate, political committee, referendum committee, treasurer, person or media who violates the provisions of G.S.
+163-278.7, 163-278.8, 163-278.9, 163-278.10, 163-278.11, 163-278.12, 163-278.14, 163-278.16, 163-278.17, 163-278.18, 163-278.40A, 163-278.40B, 163-278.40C, 163-278.40D or 163-278.40E is guilty of a misdemeanor. - (b) Whenever the Board has knowledge of or has reason to believe there has been a violation of any section of this Article, it shall report that fact, together with accompanying details, to the following prosecuting authorities: - (1) In the case of a candidate for nomination or election to the State Senate or State House of Representatives: report to the district attorney of the prosecutorial district in which the candidate for nomination or election resides; - (2) In the case of a candidate for nomination or election to the office of Governor, Lieutenant Governor, Secretary of State, State Auditor,

+- State Treasurer, State Superintendent of Public Instruction, State Attorney General, State Commissioner of Agriculture, State Commissioner of Labor, State Commissioner of Insurance, and all other State elective offices, Justice of the Supreme Court, Judge of the Court of Appeals, judge of a superior court, judge of a district court, and district attorney of the superior court: report to the district attorney of the prosecutorial district in which Wake County is located; In the case of an individual other than a candidate, including, without - (3) In the case of an individual other than a candidate, including, without limitation, violations by members of political committees, referendum committees or treasurers: report to the district attorney of the prosecutorial district in which the individual resides; and - (4) In the case of a person or any group of individuals: report to the district attorney or district attorneys of the prosecutorial district or districts in which any of the officers, directors, agents, employees or members of the person or group reside. - (c) Upon receipt of such a report from the Board, the appropriate district attorney shall prosecute the individual or persons alleged to have violated a section or sections of this Article." - Sec.
 17. The amendments set out in Sections 1, 2, and 3 of this act shall be submitted to the qualified voters of the State at an election to be held at the same time as the next statewide primary, general, or special election, whichever occurs first, which election shall be conducted under the laws then governing elections in the State.
-At that election, each qualified voter desiring to vote shall be provided a ballot on which shall be printed the following: - Page 8

-1 [] AGAINST constitutional amendments to change the composition of 2 the State Board of Education and to make the Superintendent of Public 3 Instruction an appointee of the State Board of Education."
-4 Those qualified voters favoring the amendments set out in Sections 1, 2,
+At that election, each qualified voter desiring to vote shall be provided a ballot on which shall be printed the following: - "[] FOR constitutional amendments to change the composition of the State Board of Education, to change the length of terms for members of the State Board of Education, and to make the Superintendent of Public Instruction an appointee of the State Board of Education. - [] AGAINST constitutional amendments to change the composition of the State Board of Education, to change the length of terms for members of the State Board of Education, and to make the Superintendent of Public Instruction an appointee of the State Board of Education."